-If loading or unloading at terminals, drivers must always follow the terminal's PPE requirements
+If loading or unloading at terminals, drivers must always follow the terminal's PPE requirements.
+Refer to WHMIS Safety Data Sheets (SDS) for details of appropriate PPE and safety measures for all hazardous materials you are handling and transporting.

 Wear only clothing made of 100% cotton or cotton blended materials.
 Fire resistant clothing provides the best protection.
+Outermost layers of clothing, including hoods, must be flame resistant and not impede vision when worn.
 Clothing made of 100% synthetic or nylon materials (parkas, snow suits) must be avoided due to static electricity risks and is not permitted at Canadian Fuels member terminals.